TodePond/TodePondDotCom/wikiblogarden/better-computing/worse-computing/artificial-intelligence/bad/good/readme.md

 # AI is bad/good actually

-I used different titles on different platforms for maximum engagement.
+I used different titles in different places for more engagement.

 ## Ai is bad/good